 Project overview

-Young people with experience of psychosis have a higher chance of developing physical health problems, such as diabetes, obesity and heart disease, in the future compared to the general population.
-The Psychosis Metabolic Risk Calculator (PsyMetRiC) Project aims to create a tool that predicts which young people with experience of psychosis have the highest chance of developing physical health problems in the future.
+Young people with experience of psychosis have a higher chance of developing physical health issues, such as diabetes, obesity and heart disease, in the future compared to the general population.

 Project details